Nouuu/CODEC/README.md

 #### Encoding

-We will process the file we want to encode byte per byte by making a matrix product with our encoding matrix like this:
+We will process the file we want to encode byte per byte by making a matrix product with our encoding matrix:

-- Our matrix : `G4C=[10001111 11000111 10100100 10010010]`
+- Our matrix: `G4C=[10001111 11000111 10100100 10010010]`
-- Our byte : `1010 0101`
+- Our byte: `1010 0101`

-We separate our byte in two parts : `1010` and `0101`
+First, as we have a 4-line encoding matrix, we separate our byte in two 4-bit parts: `1010` and `0101`.

-And we make a matrix product (in this case this like we do a **XOR** between the byte and the matrix)
+Then, we make a matrix product: in the program, it is actually a **XOR** between the byte and the matrix.

 | Byte / Matrix |               | 1000 1111<br>1100 0111<br>1010 0100<br>1001 0010 |
 |:-------------:|:-------------:|:-------------------------------------------------|
 |     1010      | :arrow_right: | 0010 1011                                        |
 |     0101      | :arrow_right: | 0101 0101                                        |

-Result : `1010 0101` => `0010 1011 0101 0101`
-So as we see, we have one byte in input and we get 2 encoded byte at the output.
+Result: `10100101` is coded as `00101011 01010101`
-That mean our output file will be twice bigger than the input one.
+As we see, one input byte generates an output of two encoded bytes: this means that our encoded output file will be twice bigger than the input source file.

 #### Decoding

-We will process the file we want to decode 2 byte per 2 byte.
+Since coding a byte leads to getting two encoded byte, the consequence is that we will need to process the file we want to decode 2 byte per 2 byte in order to get one decoded byte.

-The first step is to find our identity matrix in our G4C matrix columns :
+The first step is to find the identity matrix in our G4C matrix columns:

 |                                    1234 5678                                     | :arrow_right: |                     5234                     |
 |:--------------------------------------------------------------------------------:|:-------------:|:--------------------------------------------:|
 | 1**000** **1**111<br>1**100** **0**111<br>1**010** **0**100<br>1**001** **0**010 | :arrow_right: | **1**000<br>0**1**00<br>00**1**0<br>000**1** |

-Once we got the position of the column **(5234)** we save it.
+Once we've identified the identity columns, we save their positions: here, it's **(5-2-3-4)**.
-We take the previously encoded byte `0010 1011 0101 0101`.
-For each byte, we take the four bits corresponding to the columns we saved :
+Back to our previously encoded byte that generated these two bytes: `00101011 01010101`.
+For each of these two encoded bytes, we will select the bits located at the 5th, 2nd, 3rd and 4th position, and then concatenate them to get back to a 8-bits decoded byte.

 |   1234 5678   | :arrow_right: |   5234   |
 |:-------------:|:-------------:|:--------:|
 | 0**010 1**011 | :arrow_right: | **1010** |
 | 0**101 0**101 | :arrow_right: | **0101** |

-Et voilà !
+And voilà!
-We decoded these two byte and recovered our original one : `1010 0101`
+We've just decoded these two bytes and recovered our original one: `1010 0101`

 ## Usage

-The program GUI is pretty simple to understand :
+The program GUI is pretty simple to understand:

 ![image_01.png](pictures/image_01.png)

-### Load G4C Matrix
+### Load the G4C Matrix

-You need to load your G4C matrix text file.
+First of all, you need to load your G4C matrix text file.
-:warning: Your key must be in this format : `G4C=[10001111 11000111 10100100 10010010]`, otherwise it won't work.
+:warning: Your key must be in this format: `G4C=[10001111 11000111 10100100 10010010]`, otherwise it won't work.

 ![image_02.png](pictures/image_02.png)

-### Load file
+### Load the file

-Then, you can choose the file you want to encode / decode
+Then, choose the file you want to encode or decode:

 ![image_03.png](pictures/image_03.png)

-### Start encode
+### Start the encoding process

-Press the **Encode** button (no kidding ! :upside_down_face:) and wait...
+Press the **Encode** button (no kidding! :upside_down_face:) and wait...

 ![image_05.png](pictures/image_05.png)

-Once your file is encoded, a download button appears to choose location where to save your file.
-The encoded file will have **e** letter added at the end of the file
+Once your file is encoded, a **Download** button appears to let you choose the location of your encoded file: the letter **e** (for "encoded") is added at the end of the file extension.

 ![image_07.png](pictures/image_07.png)

-### Start decode
+### Start the decoding process

-Press the **Decode** button (haha again no kidding ! :upside_down_face:) and wait (again to !)...
+Press the **Decode** button (haha again, no kidding! :upside_down_face:) and wait (again too!)...

 ![image_06.png](pictures/image_06.png)

-Once your file is decoded, a download button appears to choose location where to save your file.
-The encoded file will have **d** letter added at the end of the file
+Once your file is decoded, a **Download** button appears to let you choose the location of your decoded file: the letter **d** (for "decoded") is added at the end of the file extension.

 ![image_08.png](pictures/image_08.png)

-## Code
+## Code: how the program works

-### Loading key
+### Loading the key

-First of all, we need to load our key, otherwise the program won't start encoding / decoding process.
+First of all, we need to load our key otherwise the program won't start the encoding / decoding process.
-The key must be in valid format, we will store it in a local array `key[4][8]`.
+The key must be in valid format and will be stored in a local array `key[4][8]`.

-Function `function readKey()` in `script.js` open the key text file first check valid format of the key :
+The `function readKey()` in `script.js` opens the key text file and first checks the valid format of the key:

 ```javascript
 function readKey() {